DianeD/uno/README.md

 3. Select the directory you share with your Office 365 subscription.

-4. Paste the client ID that you copied into the **Search** box, and click the checkmark.
+4. Paste the client ID that you copied into the **Search** box, and click the check mark.

     ![](Images/04.png)